-It is important to remember that the Financial Aid Office and the Student Accounts Department are two separate entities.
+It is important to remember that LMU Financial Aid and the Student Accounts Department are two separate entities.

-The Financial Aid Office assists students and their families seek out, acquire and make the best use of all resources available to help them finance the costs of attending LMU.
+LMU Financial Aid assists students and their families seek out, acquire and make the best use of all resources available to help them finance the costs of attending LMU.

 The Student Accounts Department is responsible for the financial administration of all student billing related to tuition, room, board, and fees.